hashicorp/netlify-to-nextjs-redirect-exporter/README.md

 # netlify-to-nextjs-redirect-exporter

-A Node.js library and CLI that converts a Netlify `_redirects` file into compatible Next.js redirect rules
+A Node.js library and CLI that converts a Netlify `_redirects` file into compatible Next.js redirect/rewrite rules

 ## Installation